What you need to know

 Braces aren’t just for kids anymore!
 You might be amazed to learn that today one in five orthodontic patients is an adult, and there are nearly one million adults in the US and Canada currently receiving orthodontic treatment from a specialist.
 Tooth alignment can be achieved at any age if your gums, teeth and supporting bone structures are healthy.
 Improving your smile will not only increase your self confidence, but it also improves the health of teeth and gums.
 Crooked teeth and an improper bite can contribute to gum and bone loss, tooth decay, abnormal wear of the tooth, headaches and joint (TMJ/TMD) pain.

 Some complicating factors like gum or bone disease, missing, worn and damaged teeth become more common as you get older.
-Dr. Dueckman and Dr. Felty will ensure close communication among your general (family) dentist to make sure that adult treatment and any special needs are well managed.
+Dr. Felty and Dr. Thong will ensure close communication among your general (family) dentist to make sure that adult treatment and any special needs are well managed.